 If you’re looking for a hostel in Kaohsiung, I recommend FlyInn Hostel.
 I’ve stayed here twice.
 It’s rated very highly on Hostelworld and for good reason, it’s in a great location next to Sanduo Shopping District MRT, it’s been well designed with good private double and single rooms, and dorm rooms and I love that there is an all-girls floor with a well-kept, clean bathroom.

-The best places to stay in Kaohsiung as being near an MRT station whether that’s Sanduo Shopping District or Formosa Boulevard in the centre so you can get everywhere in the City very easily.
+The best places to stay in Kaohsiung as being near an MRT station whether that’s Sanduo Shopping District or Formosa Boulevard in the centre so you can get everywhere in the City very easily and it will make planning your Kaohsiung itinerary easier.

 If you want to stay in a hotel in Kaohsiung here are highly rated hotels for great prices: